Paying rent and deposit

 Some landlords will want you to set up a standing order with your bank – this means a set amount will be taken out of your bank account and paid into theirs on a certain date every month.

-- your landlord isn't allowed to charge you any more than two months' rent as a deposit.
-For example, if your rent is £400 a month, your deposit can't be more than £800
+Your landlord is not allowed to charge you any more than two months' rent as a deposit.
+For example, if your rent is £400 a month, your deposit cannot be more than £800

-- neither a landlord or letting agent is allowed to charge you any extra money to start, renew or continue your tenancy
+Landlords and letting agents cannot charge you any extra money to start, renew or continue your tenancy.
+This includes charges like:

 Tenancy deposit scheme